mmoretti-01/MasterThesis/README.md

 Welcome to my Master's Project repository.

-This repository contains the measurement data and analysis code developed during my **Master's Project at the University of Oxford**.
-The project is intended to function as a standalone repository, with the data and code required to reproduce the included analyses.
+This repository contains selected measurement data and analysis code developed during my Master's project at the University of Oxford.
+It is intended to document the analysis workflow and make the main calculations and plotting routines accessible.
+While the repository includes the relevant data and code used for the analysis, some scripts may require minor adjustments to paths, parameters, or local settings before being run in a different environment.

 ## Repository Structure